Introduction to Git

 Step 2: Creating a GitHub repo and downloading the example resources

-These step assumes that you have already finished the git, GitHub, Codio integration and SSH key setup from Lab 0.
+Again, these steps assume that you have already finished all the setup from Lab 0.
 If you haven’t done lab 0 yet, do it now.

 Step 2.1 Create a GitHub repo for this lab (for practice)